microsoft/fast/packages/web-components/fast-foundation/src/carousel/carousel.spec.md

 ### States

 - `paused` - if the carousel slide rotation is paused
-- `activeSlideElement` - Holds a reference to the HTMLElement that is the active slide.
+- `carouselElement` - Holds a reference to the HTMLElement that is the carousel for paused, activeslideid to be referenced.
 - `activeslideid` - the active slide id, can be passed by author to take control of the focused slide.

 ### Accessibility

-The carousel should align to the design pattern and interaction model provided by the W3C: https://w3c.github.io/aria-practices/#carousel
+The carousel should align to the basic and tabbed design patterns and interaction models provided by the W3C: https://w3c.github.io/aria-practices/#carousel

 ### Globalization